-The good news is that all online casinos approved by the Garden State are highly regulated and protect your data using the same level of encryption technology you would find at sites like Amazon, PayPal or Apple.
+The good news is that all legal NJ online casinos are highly regulated and protect your data using the same level of encryption technology you would find at sites like Amazon, PayPal or Apple.
 In fact, the companies which provide these services are thoroughly vetted by the Division of Gaming Enforcement before they are allowed to handle any iGaming transactions in the state.

 In addition, each NJ gaming site boasts a secure HTTPS connection, which ensures that hackers can’t break into the conversation between your browser and the website and view sensitive information.